 The purpose of this study is to determine if MGAH22 is safe when given by intravenous (IV) infusion to patients with HER2-positive cancer.
 The study will also evaluate how long MGAH22 stays in the blood and how long it takes for it to leave the body, what is the highest dose that can safely be given, and whether it has an effect on tumors.

 Primary Purpose: Treatment

-|Official Title:||A Phase 1, Dose Escalation Study of MGAH22 in Patients With Refractory HER2 Positive Breast Cancer and Patients With Other HER2 Positive Carcinomas for Whom no Standard Therapy is Available|
+|Official Title:||A Phase 1, Dose Escalation Study of MGAH22 in Patients With Refractory HER2 Positive Breast Cancer and Patients With Other HER2 Positive Carcinomas for Whom No Standard Therapy Is Available|

-|Study Start Date:||August 2010|
+|Study Start Date:||July 2010|

 |United States, Maryland|

 |National Cancer Institute||Terminated|

 |United States, Tennessee|

 |Contact: Nurse referral line 615-339-4214|